MediaComem/minesweeper/INSTRUCTIONS.md

 * Create a dedicated Unix user (e.g. `minesweeper`) other than your personal user (e.g. `john_doe`) to run the application.
-* This user must be a system user, not a login user.
+* This user should be a system user, not a login user.
 It should not be able to log in with a password, although you can set up SSH public key authentication for the automated deployment.
-* You must clone the project's repository with this user.
+* Clone the project's repository with the dedicated user instead of your personal user.
-* You must run the application as this user with systemd.
+* Configure systemd to run the application as the dedicated user instead of your personal user.
+* Set up the automated deployment with the dedicated user instead of your personal user.
-* You must use the application's local configuration file instead of environment variables (see its documentation), and you must set up file/directory permissions so that only the dedicated user has access to the configuration file (the `root` user will of course have access as well).
+* Use the application's local configuration file instead of environment variables (see its documentation), and set up file/directory permissions so that only the dedicated user has access to the configuration file (the `root` user will of course have access as well).

-### Legend
+## Legend

 Parts of this guide are annotated with the following icons:

-* :exclamation: This is a task you have to perform to complete the exercise.
+* :exclamation: A task you **MUST** perform to complete the exercise.
-* :question: *This is an optional step that you can perform if you want to ensure that everything is working correctly.
-But you can also skip it because it is not necessary to complete it to proceed further.*
+* :question: An optional step that you *may* perform to make sure that everything is working correctly.
+But you can skip it because it is not necessary.
 * :warning: **Critically important information about the exercise.**
 * :gem: Tips on the exercise, reminders about previous exercises, or explanations about how this exercise differs from the previous one.
-* :books: *Additional information that you can read if you want to know more about the commands and tools used during this exercise.*
+* :books: Additional information that you can read if you want to know more about the commands and tools used during this exercise.
 * :space_invader: More advanced tips on how to save some time, or tips about the bonus challenge.
 * :boom: Troubleshooting tips: how to fix common problems you might encounter.

-### The application
+## The application

 The application you must deploy is a [Minesweeper][minesweeper] web game.
 Its code is [available on GitHub][repo].

-#### :books: What the hell is Elixir, Erlang/OTP, PostgreSQL?
+### :books: What the hell are Elixir, Erlang/OTP and PostgreSQL?

-:books: The application uses the following technologies:
+The application uses the following ~~buzzword salad~~ technologies:

-* [Phoenix][phoenix], an [Elixir][elixir] web framework, for the backend.
-  * Elixir is a programming language based on [Erlang/OTP][erlang] which you will also install.
+* The backend has been developed with [Phoenix][phoenix], an Elixir web framework that improves the tried and true Model-View-Controller (MVC) architecture with a fresh set of functional ideas.
+  * [Elixir][elixir] is a dynamic, functional language for building scalable and maintainable applications.
+Elixir leverages the Erlang VM, known for running low-latency, distributed, and fault-tolerant systems (for example, Discord uses Elixir.)
+  * [Erlang/OTP][erlang] is a programming language and a set of libraries used to build massively scalable soft real-time systems with requirements on high availability.
+Erlang's runtime system has built-in support for concurrency, distribution and fault tolerance.
+Some of its uses are in telecoms (90% of all internet traffic goes through routers and switches that use Erlang), banking, e-commerce, computer telephony and instant messaging (for example, WhatApp uses Erlang).
-* [Alpine.js][alpinejs], a [JavaScript][js] framework, for the frontend.
+* The frontend has been developed with [Alpine.js][alpinejs], a lightweight [JavaScript][js] framework for composing behavior directly in your markup.
-  * You will also use [Node.js][node], a server-side JavaScript runtime, to download JavaScript libraries.
+  * You will also use [Node.js][node], a server-side JavaScript runtime, to download JavaScript libraries and tools.
-* [PostgreSQL][postgres], an open source relational database.
+* [PostgreSQL][postgres] is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

 You do not need to know the specifics of these technologies.
 Your goal is only to deploy the application as indicated by the instructions.
 You will not need to